 Kids do not learn reading and writing in Kindergartens

 When I was in kindergarten in Hong Kong, I was learning to write Chinese and English already.
 I was also having exams and grades in Kindergarten.
 Note that this is not the case in Germany.
-Kids learn to read and write when they go to school, but not in kindergarten.
+Kids learn to read and write when they go to school, but usually not in kindergarten.
 Kids in kindergartens are supposed to learn by playing and self-directed exploration.

 I found it very shocking when I knew at first that children only start learning in Germany when they are six years old.
 This is considered as way too late in Hong Kong!
 Most Chinese people believe that the earlier a kid starts learning, the better he will be.
 However, now I like this German system better.
 I do not find that Chinese students are better than German students later in life, even though Chinese students start learning earlier.
 I think people should just be more chilled and give their kids a more relaxing childhood.

 After-school care (Hort) in Germany

 Going to school is mandatory in Germany.
 Children normally go to school when they are around six to seven years old.
 Schools start in the September time frame.
 Most of the schools are open at around 8 am until noontime.
 But it can also vary based on individual schools or states.

 If both parents are working full time, they can put their kids to after-school care in Germany.
 These services are either organized by the school on-site, or by a daycare center in the afternoon.